kataw/kataw/test/__snapshot__/parser/expressions/async-arrow/invalid-cases.md

 ✖ Declaration or statement expected - start: 106, end: 109
 ✖ Expected a `;` - start: 138, end: 140
 ✖ Declaration or statement expected - start: 140, end: 143
-✖ Expression expected - start: 177, end: 179
+✖ Identifier expected - start: 177, end: 179
 ✖ Expected a ')' to match the '(' token here - start: 205, end: 208
 ✖ Expected a `;` - start: 210, end: 211
 ✖ Declaration or statement expected - start: 250, end: 251